florisboard/florisboard/README.md

 4. Finished!
 You will receive future versions of FlorisBoard via Google Play.

+_C.
+Use the APK provided in the release section of this repo_

 ##### Giving feedback
 If you want to give feedback to FlorisBoard, there are 2 ways to do so, as listed below: